Vertebrate

 Vertebrates (/ˈvɜrtəbrɪt, -ˌbreɪt/), also called craniates, are animals with a vertebral column and a cranium.
 The vertebral column surrounds and protects the spinal cord, while the cranium protects the brain.

 The vertebrates make up the subphylum Vertebrata (/ˌvɜrtəˈbreɪtə/ VUR-tə-BRAY-tə) with some 65,000 species, by far the largest ranked grouping in the phylum Chordata.
-The vertebrates include mammals, birds, amphibians, and various classes of fish and reptiles.
+The vertebrates include mammals, birds, amphibians, and various classes of fishes and reptiles.
 The fish include the jawless Agnatha, and the jawed Gnathostomata.
 The jawed fish include both the cartilaginous fish and the bony fish.
 Bony fish include the lobe-finned fish, which gave rise to the tetrapods, the animals with four limbs.
 Despite their success, vertebrates still only make up less than five percent of all described animal species.

 The first vertebrates appeared in the Cambrian explosion some 518 million years ago.
 Jawed vertebrates evolved in the Ordovician or Silurian; bony fishes appeared in the Silurian and diversified widely in the Devonian.
 The first tetrapods appeared towards the end of the Devonian, and the first amphibians appeared on land in the Carboniferous.
 During the Triassic, mammals and dinosaurs appeared, the latter giving rise to birds in the Jurassic.
 Extant species are roughly equally divided between fishes of all kinds, and tetrapods.
 Populations of many species have been in steep decline since 1970 because of land-use change, overexploitation of natural resources, climate change, pollution and the impact of invasive species.

 Characteristics

 Unique features

-Vertebrates belong to Chordata, a phylum characterised by five synapomorphies (unique characteristics): namely a notochord, a hollow nerve cord along the back, a post-anal tail, an endostyle (often as a thyroid gland), and pharyngeal gills arranged in pairs.
+Vertebrates belong to Chordata, a phylum characterised by five synapomorphies (unique characteristics): namely a notochord, a hollow nerve cord along the back, a post-anal tail, an endostyle (present in vertebrates as the thyroid gland), and pharyngeal gills arranged in pairs.
 Vertebrates share these characteristics with other chordates.

-Vertebrates are distinguished from all other animals, including other chordates, by multiple synapomorphies: namely a vertebral column; a skull of bone or cartilage; a large brain divided into 3 or more sections, a muscular heart with multiple chambers; an inner ear with semicircular canals; sense organs including the eyes, ears, and nose; and digestive organs including the intestines, liver, pancreas, and stomach.
+Vertebrates are distinguished from all other animals, including other chordates, by multiple synapomorphies, namely: a vertebral column and a skull made of cartilage or bone; a brain divided into 3 or more sections; a muscular heart with 2 or more chambers; an inner ear with semicircular canals; camera-type eyes; a nose; kidneys with glomeruli; a thyroid; and a liver.